 - A staff scheduling calendar in which staff members an submit their requests for time off or specific work shifts, which can then be reviewed and approved or denied by the scheduling supervisor.

 - An appointment or space booking calendar in which clients could submit their requests to book a certain time, meeting room, or other resource, and then these requests are reviewed and approved according to availability.

 Of course, there are many other scenarios not mentioned here.
 If your use of Teamup Calendar could benefit from an approval system for events, requests, or other items, read on.
-You can set up an approval system using sub-calendars or custom event fields.
+Here’s how you can set up an approval system using sub-calendars.

 Use sub-calendars for an approval system

 - First, you’ll need to create an additional sub-calendar for requested events.
 Name it something relevant to its use, such as Pending Approval or Schedule Requests.